Tax-exempt financing alternatives

-Tax-exempt financing can offer significant savings in interest costs because you can borrow at rates below taxable market rates.
+Tax-exempt financing can offer significant savings in interest costs, because you can borrow at rates below taxable market rates.

-We offer the following alternatives depending on your financing needs:
+Old National Capital Markets offers the following alternatives depending on your financing needs:

 In this type of financing, Old National issues a letter of credit on behalf of the client.
 The bonds are then sold to investors who are seeking tax-exempt interest, low risk and high liquidity.